Nystagmus is continuous, uncontrolled to and fro movement of the eyes - find out more about its causes, symptoms and treatment

 Several types of nystagmus can be inherited.
 To find out the chances of someone passing on nystagmus to the next generation, a specialist must first make an accurate diagnosis of the underlying condition.
 Your eye specialist can refer you to a clinical geneticist who can provide detailed information.

 You may have many questions that you would like your eye clinic team to answer.
 For example, will my vision get worse?
 How do I best use my vision?
 Can my nystagmus be treated?
 Thinking about the questions you want answered before your clinic appointment and writing them down is often very useful.
-Do not be afraid to ask for a clear explanation of things you have not understood about your or your child's nystagmus.
+Don’t be afraid to ask for a clear explanation of things you have not understood about your or your child's nystagmus.

 Sometimes drugs are used in the treatment of some acquired nystagmus, for example for someone with multiple sclerosis who develops nystagmus.
 The drugs help to control the eye movements and reduce the person's awareness of the constant eye movement.
 This is a very specific type of treatment and is not yet widely used to treat congenital nystagmus.
 Research is being done into how drugs that affect eye movements might be used to help people with long-standing or congenital nystagmus.

 Researchers have explored ways of trying to reduce the nystagmus by making the patient aware of the eye movement and encouraging them to control it.
-These techniques rely on visual and audio signals (known as biofeedback) to the patient.
+These techniques rely on visual and audio signals (known as bio feedback) to the patient.
 One approach, Intermittent Photopic Stimulation (IPS), did not show clear improvements when trialled.
 There is no clear evidence that any bio feedback works but some people with nystagmus have reported good results.

 It is important to remember that many children with nystagmus do not have eye, brain or other health problems.
 However in a small number of cases nystagmus can be related to other conditions.